Staff

 Prior to joining the DHPSNY Staff in 2019, Kate worked as a Media Preservation Assistant in the New York University Library’s Barbara Goldsmith Preservation & Conservation Department, and as the Metadata/Access Intern at the La MaMa Experimental Theater Club Archives.
 While in New York City, she also interned at the Whitney Museum of American Art’s Library and Archives, as well as actively participated in the Association of Moving Image Archivists (AMIA) Student Chapter and the Audiovisual Preservation Exchange (APEX) program in Puerto Rico.
 Kate was honored to be a 2018 NYU Gallatin Global Fellow in Urban Practice, working with the Puerto Rican Cultural Center in Chicago to help form an archive of their community history.
 Previously, she held various roles at Temple University’s Urban Archives and the Library Company of Philadelphia.
 Kate received her MA in Archives and Public History from NYU and her BA in Film and Media Arts and American Studies from Temple University.

-Read an interview with Kate from DHPSNY News: Fall 2019 (click here to read the full publication).
+Read an interview with Kate from DHPSNY News: Fall 2019 (read the full publication).

 Kate Jacus

-Prior to joining the DHPSNY Staff in 2023, Kate provided photo organizing and collections management services to families through her business, The Photo Curator.
+Prior to joining the DHPSNY staff in 2023, Kate provided photo organizing and collections management services to families through her business, The Photo Curator.
 She was also the Marketing Coordinator for Archival Methods, a supplier of archival storage and presentation supplies.
-Her past museum work includes Collections Manager at The Strong in Rochester, NY and Membership Assistant at the Smithsonian’s National Museum of the American Indian.
-Kate received her MBA from Rochester Institute of Technology, her MA in Museum Studies from University of Colorado - Boulder and her BA in History from Colgate University..
+Her past museum work includes Collections Manager at The Strong National Museum of Play and Membership Assistant at Smithsonian National Museum of the American Indian.
+Kate received her MBA from Rochester Institute of Technology, her MA in Museum Studies from University of Colorado Boulder, and her BA in History from Colgate University.